tlhumphrey2/EasyFastHPCCoAWS/README.md

 Here is a summary of this process:

-1. 1.Navigate to the CloudFormation web page.
+1. Navigate to the CloudFormation web page.
-2. 2.Enter a Unique Name for the stack being created and give a path to the HPCC CF template.
+2. Enter a Unique Name for the stack being created and give a path to the HPCC CF template.
-3. 3.Fill in the HPCC CF template parameters, e.g. name of pem file, placement group, etc.
+3. Fill in the HPCC CF template parameters, e.g. name of pem file, placement group, etc.
-4. 4.Click the "Create" button to start the process of creating the HPCC System on AWS.
+4. Click the "Create" button to start the process of creating the HPCC System on AWS.

 ## 3.1 Navigate to CloudFormation Web Page